 In this new guidance, the FDA has expanded its discussion of CSV to emphasize that validation studies on computer systems "should be commensurate with the risk posed by the automated system" and should validate the system for its intended use.
-Validating the system for intended use ensures that the intended steps, specifications, and calculations involved in a workflow are accurate.
+Validating the system for intended use ensures that the intended steps, specifications, and The 2018 guidance states that, in addition to receiving training in detecting data integrity issues, personnel must be training in preventing data integrity issues.

+calculations involved in a workflow are accurate.
 The FDA recommends that you implement controls to manage risks associated with each aspect of the computerized workflow - software, hardware, personnel, and documentation.
 The clear implication is that computer system validation should not be isolated within the IT department but should instead be connected with the company quality unit.